Portugal’s Wild Coast

 Day 9: Pedralva - Sagres, 25 mi.
 (40 km)

 Day 11: DepartureDay 1: Arrival in Lisbon.
-Transfer to Sesimbra (30 minutes).
+Transfer to Setúbal (45 minutes)

 Welcome to Portugal!
-Our guide will pick you up at the airport and transfer you to Sesimbra (approx. 30-minute drive).
-This lovely town is known for its variety of beaches, all of them part of the Arrábida’s Natural Park.
-This is the perfect place for you to start your tour!
-Explore and take in the fresh air of the Atlantic Ocean.
-Enjoy your rest here because tomorrow's new adventures await.Preferred accommodation: Rio Art Hotel
+Your guide will pick you up and transfer you to Setúbal, a lovely city known for its variety of beaches, which are all part of Arrábida's Natural Park.
+This is the perfect place for you to start your tour and take a great big breath of the fresh air of the Atlantic Ocean.
+Enjoy your rest here because tomorrow, a new adventure awaits you!Preferred accommodation: Rio Art Hotel (Superior room)

 Your cycling adventure begins.
 Immerse yourself in the lush green nature of the Arrábida Natural Park and cycle along the beautiful bays and beaches of the Setúbal Peninsula, such as the area of Portinho da Arrábida with pure and clear waters and extensive stretches of white sand.
 Setúbal offers so much more than sandy, white beaches.
 The culture and gastronomy add to the experience.
 As you pass through Azeitão, a stop at a winery or at a famous pottery or tiles producer is always a good idea!Elevation gain: 700 m

-The highlight of today is the crossing of the Sado River by ferry to reach the Tróia Península - a beautiful place known for tourism and the roman ruins of thermal baths.
+The highlight of today is the crossing of the Sado River by ferry (30 mins) to reach the Tróia Península - a beautiful place known for tourism and the roman ruins of thermal baths.
 Leaving the lush green of the Arrábida Natural Park behind, you continue on your way to Grândola, passing by Melides and its lovely beach.
-Highly recommended is a stop at any one of the exceptional restaurants for a taste of the exquisite Portuguese cuisine.Elevation gain: 400 m
+Highly recommended is a stop at any one of the exceptional restaurants for a taste of exquisite Portuguese cuisine.Elevation gain: 500 m

 Today's trail leads alongside canals and through rice fields with the company of many birds and numerous storks.
 Later, you cross the Sierra, where the landscape changes suddenly, as you leave the sandy pine forest and cycle on a hilly road through an incredible cork forest.
 Your destination is Santiago do Cacém, a peaceful village with a magical castle.Elevation gain: 500 m

-Preferred accommodation: Santiago Cooking and NatureDay 5: Santiago do Cacém - V.N. de Milfontes, 32 mi.
+Preferred accommodation: Casa de Santiago (En suite room)Day 5: Santiago do Cacém - Villa Nova de Milfontes, 32 mi.
 (51 km)

 Departing from Santiago, you cycle on a road that leads through the Sierra to enter the Natural Park of Sudoeste Alentejano and Costa Vicentina.
 The route is scenic and overlooks the sea.
 You pass through Porto Covo, a typical fishing village, now transformed into a picturesque place by the sea with beautiful cliffs.
 Today's destination is Vila Nova de Milfontes, with a quaint fishing harbor and beautiful bay area.Elevation gain: 300 m

-Preferred accommodation: Casa Adro da IgrejaDay 6: V.N. de Milfontes - Odeceixe, 29 mi.
-(47 km)
+Preferred accommodation: Casa do Adro (Standard room)Day 6: Villa Nova de Milfontes - Odeceixe, 32 mi.
+(52 km)

 The day begins with a visit to one of the most beautiful sceneries of this coast - Odeceixe Beach.
 Further along, you will follow a valley where once caravels sailed to the village of Aljezur.
 Continuing 5 km inland, you then pedal up the narrow streets to the medieval castle.
 Discover and enjoy the hospitality of the people and taste the famous sweet potato of Aljezur that grows in the fertile land of the region.
 You overnight in Arrifana, an amazing village that rests on top of the cliffs.Elevation gain: 600 m